corda/corda/docs/source/hello-world-contract.rst

 Signer constraints
 ~~~~~~~~~~~~~~~~~~
-Finally, we require the sender's signature on the transaction.
+Finally, we require the borrower's signature on the transaction.
 A transaction's required signers is equal to the union
 of all the signers listed on the commands.
 We therefore extract the signers from the ``Create`` command we
 retrieved earlier.